Make Easter Come Alive

 It goes without saying that Easter is a big deal in church.
 Along with Christmas, Easter is the Super Bowl of the church year.
 We expend the most energy on what we do and often have the most people at our buildings and campuses.
 Easter is a big deal.
 But there is an inherent problem for us as pastors.
 At Easter, we have a singular message: the finished work of Jesus Christ.
 The death and resurrection of Jesus is center stage and needs to be.
 But often as preachers, we struggle because we are so used to sharing the same message every Easter.
 They say that familiarity breeds contempt.
 Of course we wouldn't say that about Easter—we are preachers.
 But we can be so used to the message that it loses its sense of urgency.
-So, like you, I am always seeking to make the finished work of Jesus come alive in the hearts and minds of the family of Crossroads Community Church where I pastor in Vancouver, Washington.
+So, like you, I am always seeking to make the finished work of Jesus come alive in the hearts and minds of the family at Crossroads Community Church where I pastor in Vancouver, Washington.
 So I want to use the word "Easter" to give you six simple encouragements to help Easter come alive for your congregation.

 We need to get excited

-I don't know about you, but I have been preaching on Easter for about 15 years now.
+I don't know about you, but I have been preaching on Easter for about fifteen years now.
 I believe the gospel and the message of the finished work of Jesus.
-I, like you, seek to preach it week in and week out.
+I, like you, seek to preach it, week in and week out.
 But I, like you, am also my biggest liability in the work of ministry.
 So we need to find ourselves excited, again, about the simple message of salvation in Christ.

 Think back to your first Easter message.
 It was intense, right?
 You knew it was Easter, and it was a big deal.
 But how about now?
 Unfortunately, probably not so intense.
 We've been there, done that.
 Just another Easter.

-Dr. Martyn Lloyd-Jones, in his famous book, Preachers and Preaching, reminds us to prepare the pastor before we prepare the message.
+Martyn Lloyd-Jones, in his famous book, Preachers and Preaching, reminds us to prepare the pastor before we prepare the message.
 We need to hear the Easter message with virgin ears.
 We need to find ourselves intensely excited, again, about the Cross and the empty tomb.
 So excited that we need to tell the world about it.
 And we need to find ourselves in our pulpits, totally on fire, needing to share God's hope for humanity in the finished work of Jesus.

 We need to accept those who are there

 Let's be honest.
 Many of us get frustrated with the Christmas and Easter church crowd.
-We study, pray, and prepare to deliver God's word each week.
+We study, pray, and prepare to deliver God's Word each week.
 For folks to only come two times a year is pretty off-putting.
 So many of us take a subtle (or worse, a not-so-subtle) swipe at the many Easter visitors.
 We do it to the detriment of the gospel, and we squander a God-given golden opportunity.

 Instead of showing visitors their errors, let us welcome them with open arms.
 We need to accept those who are there and not judge them!
 It's been said that we need to preach to those who are there and not worry about those who are not there.
 Sometimes we forget that!
 Instead of preaching to those who are there, we chastise them for not being there next week.
 What a folly!
 So we need to accept those who are there and serve them self-sacrificially by preparing a meal in God's Word for them.
 And don't forget that Jesus knew, before the foundation of the world, that they would be with you on that exact day!